 - Cell phone

-For some of the essentials like cell phones or internet, shop for less expensive alternatives.
-When it comes to groceries, try to buy essentials without making yourself starve or go without your favorite item.
+For some of the essentials like cell phones or the internet, shop for less expensive alternatives.
+When it comes to groceries, try to buy essentials without making yourself starve or go without your favourite item.

 Review the Rules of Support

 The federal government and even financial institutions are offering support in the form of payment plans, forbearance, and more.
 Call your creditors to see if they will allow you to put holds on your student loans, mortgage, credit cards, or personal loans.
 Chances are, they have some sort of program made specifically in response to the COVID-19 pandemic.